MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

    MicroEJ Platform Configuration Modules Selection

-Each selected Platform module can be customized by creating a :guilabel:`[module]` folder named after the module beside the :guilabel:`[name].platform` definition.
+Each selected Platform module can be customized by creating a :guilabel:`[module]` folder named after the module beside the :guilabel:`.platform` file definition.
 It may contain:

 -  A :guilabel:`[module].properties` file named after the module name.
    These properties will be injected in the execution context prefixed